vasanthsathya/omnia/docs/source/Telemetry/index.rst

 Playbook execution
 -------------------

 Once the cluster nodes have been provisioned using the ``discovery_provision.yml`` playbook, you can initiate telemetry service on the cluster using the ``telemetry.yml`` playbook.
-To invoke the playbooks, use the below commands:
+To invoke the playbooks, use the below command:

 ::